Israeli Strikes Kill At Least 25 In Gaza And Huckabee Makes First Appearance As US Ambassador

 The dead included 15 people killed in three strikes on the southern city of Khan Younis, according to Nasser Hospital, which received the bodies.
 Ten people were killed in Jabaliya, including eight from the same home, according to the Indonesian Hospital, where the bodies were brought.

-The strikes came a day after more than two dozen people died in Gaza as Israel continued attacks, pressuring Hamas to return the hostages and disarm.
+The strikes came a day after more than two dozen people died in Gaza as Israel continued attacks, pressuring Hamas to disarm and return hostages it took in October 2023.

 U.S. Ambassador Mike Huckabee visited the Western Wall on Friday, the holiest Jewish prayer site in Jerusalem’s Old City.
 He inserted a prayer into the wall, which he said was handwritten by U.S. President Donald Trump.
 “Those are his initials, D.T.,“ said Huckabee while showing the note to the media.